eclipse-sumo/sumo/docs/web/docs/Netedit/neteditUsageExamples.md

 This will create a single joined junction but keep the endpoints at the original junction positions.

+### Restoring edge geometry to its default state

+The reverse operation to *Setting a custom geometry endpoint* as explained above is *Restoring the geometry endpoint* and it may be accomplished in any of the following ways:

+- delete the edge attributes `shapeStart` and `shapeEnd`
+- right-click on an edge and from the *edge operations* menu select *Restore geometry endpoint* (this only restores the end near the click)
+- right-click on an edge and select *Reset edge endpoints*
+- In move-mode, shift-click on a custom endpoint (a geometry point marked with `S` or `E`)

 ## Setting connection attributes

 1.  after opening the network press F5 to compute connection objects